LOYLTRevived/Family_Tube/README.md

 **Automatically mute YouTube videos when profanity appears in captions.
 Optionally, process audio with a local AI backend for advanced filtering.**

+**FOR BEST RESULTS USE CAPTIONS AND THE MUTESCHEDULE IN THE BACKEND.
+ITS ESSENTIALLY A DOUBLE SAFE**
 ---

 ## 🚀 Features